 - Behavioral health screening and referral for treatment.

 How do I participate?

-Please complete the Enrollment Application before arriving at the Mobile Medical Unit or Bayside Health Clinic.
+Please complete the Enrollment Application before arriving at the Mobile Medical Unit.
 Click here to apply now.
-You can visit either the Bayside Health Clinic or the Mobile Medical Unit.

 Mobile Medical Unit

 The service locations and operational times have been set in an effort to reach the largest number of people in need.